yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-steps.md

 - Some data types are unsupported.
 For a detailed list, refer to [datatype mappings](../reference/datatype-mapping-mysql/).
 - [--parallel-jobs](../reference/yb-voyager-cli/#parallel-jobs) argument will have no effect.
 - SSL is unsupported.
-- With MySQL RDS, writes are not allowed during the export process.
+- In MySQL RDS, writes are not allowed during the data export process.

 {{< note title="Sequence migration considerations" >}}